edwardean/bahamut/README.md

 - Optional menu-bar interface (TunesBar port) and optional hide dock icon
 - Make isCurrentSong/Playlist and isPaused **not** undo-able.
 - Rewrite SDMusicPlayer, that thing is horrible
-- Stop using NSImages for caching drawing, it breaks with retina
 - Add video player

 #### To do after 1.0